Introduction to Sublimation Printing

 Sublimation is a popular method for creating custom designs for apparel, home decor, and other products.
 This form of printing uses special inks that transform from solid to gas when heated and are then transferred onto the desired material.
 The result is vibrant colors and sharp details that last for years.

 This printing is perfect for small businesses, sports teams, or anyone looking to create unique items with their design.
-It be used on various materials, including fabrics, metals, ceramics, wood, etc.
+It is used on various materials, including fabrics, metals, ceramics, wood, etc.

 Sublimation offers an easy way to bring any creative idea to life while ensuring durability thanks to its fade-resistant properties.